greggman/twgl.js/CHANGELIST.md

 #Changelist

+*   4.1.0

+    *   Added `twgl.glEnumToString`

+        This was an internal function used to make a few error messages more useful but might as well export it.

 *   4.0.1

-    *   Add check for built in uniforms and attributes
+    *   Added check for built in uniforms and attributes

 *   4.0.0